snu-sf/promising-ldrf-coq/README.md

 - `src/ldrfsc/LocalDRFSC.v`:
   + LDRF-SC theorem (*Theorem 4.12*): `Theorem local_drf_sc`

->Note that the race conditions of LDRF-RA and LDRF-SC seem slightly different from the race conditions in the paper:
+> Note that the race conditions of LDRF-RA and LDRF-SC in Coq are slightly different from the race conditions in the paper:
-Instead of defining race-detecting-machines, we define a racy machine state as a state including a thread able to take thread steps ending with a racy step.
+Instead of defining race-detecting-machines, we define a racy machine state to be a state where a thread can take multiple steps ending with a racy step.
 However, these conditions are provably equivalent to those in the paper.